How I failed machine learning in medical imaging -- shortcomings and recommendations: Abstract

 \section{Abstract}

-Medical imaging is an important research field with many opportunities for improving patients' health.
-However, there are a number of challenges that are slowing down the progress of the field as a whole, such optimizing for publication.
-In this paper we reviewed several problems related to choosing datasets, methods, evaluation metrics, and publication strategies.
-With a review of literature and our own analysis, we show that at every step, potential biases can creep in.
-On a positive note, we also see that initiatives to counteract these problems are already being started.
-Finally we provide a broad range of recommendations on how to further these address problems in the future.
-For reproducibility, data and code for our analyses are available on \url{https://github.com/GaelVaroquaux/ml_med_imaging_failures}.
+Research in computer analysis of medical images bears many promises to improve patients' health.
+However, a number of systematic challenges are slowing down the progress of the field, from limitations of the data, such as biases, to research incentives, such as optimizing for publication.
+In this paper we review roadblocks to developing and assessing methods.
+Building our analysis on evidence from the literature and data challenges, we show that at every step, potential biases can creep in.
+On a positive note, we also discuss on-going effort to counteract these problems.
+Finally we provide recommendations on how to further these address problems in the future.